 If you were injured in a car accident in Fort Worth and you missed work as a result, you’re likely frustrated and angry that you’re now forced to miss work because of someone else’s mistake.
 Do the bills fall on your shoulders?
 Will your insurance pay for them?
-And can a lawyer help?
+And can a personal injury lawyer help?
 The good news is that you do have options.

 To schedule a free consultation of your case, call us today at 817-294-1900.